andrewdhood/cps_match/README.md

 No. I do not think it can.

 Fairness and equity pull in different directions.
-Individual merit and structural inequality cannot be reconciled by any formula.
-The interests of students, parents, teachers, and policymakers do not fully align, and no system can satisfy all of them at once.
+Individual merit and structural inequality cannot be totally reconciled by any mathematical formula.
+The interests of students, parents, teachers, and policymakers do not fully align, and no system can satisfy all of them at once (we might say that it appears to have no solutions).

 What we can do, what I have tried to do with this analysis, is illuminate the tradeoffs.
 To show what the data actually says, beneath the opacity.
 To give families the information they need to navigate a system that was not designed to be navigable.